sandervolbeda/Gulp-setup/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Gulp Starter

-This repo is a gulp starter for this CSS Tricks tutorial.
+This repo is a gulp starter for any SCSS/JavaScript (ES6 supported) project.

 ###### Make sure to have Gulp install globally.
 If you don't have Gulp yet, run `npm install gulp -g` to install it